Kashikodokoro Riding Car: Background

 The sacred mirror, Yata no Kagami is one of the Three Sacred Treasures in Japan.
 During the Enthronement of the Japanese emperor, the emperor must perform several ceremonies in front of this mirror.

 When the Meiji Emperor ascended to the throne and lived in Kyoto, there was no need to transport the sacred mirror over long distances.
 When the Emperor moved from Kyoto to Tokyo, there was still no railroad connecting Kyoto and Tokyo, so the sacred mirror was carried by hand along with other sacred objects.
 Later, when Emperor Meiji died on July 30, 1912, the accession ceremony of Emperor Taisho, who succeeded to the throne, was to take place at the Kyoto Imperial Palace on November 10, 1915.
 This was because the Imperial Household Law of that time stipulated that the accession ceremony be held in Kyoto.
 This necessitated the temporary transfer of the sacred mirror needed for the ceremony to Kyoto.
-For this reason, a railroad car was built to carry the sacred mirror, along with car for the emperor and empress, a car for the empress, and a dining car.
+For this reason, a railroad car was built to carry the sacred mirror, along with car for the emperor and empress and a dining car.

 There were three types of Imperial Regalia of Japan: mirror, sword, and jewel.
 The sword and jewel were loaded on the car for the emperor, but the mirror was considered a separate object in which the god resided, so a special car was needed.